brikis98/yevgeniy-brikman-homepage/_posts/2023-03-02-continuous-discovery-habits.md

 At a high level, there are two types of goals you can set:

 1. **Performance goals (SMART):** one option is to set performance goals, which should be specific, measurable, achievable, relevant, and time-bound (SMART).
 Example: increase page views by 10% by the end of Q2.
 2. **Learning goals:** another option is to set learning goals, where you are trying to discover an approach or strategy that might work.
-These tend to be more open ended.
+These tend to be more open-ended.
 Example: find opportunities that may increase engagement.

 The research suggests that, when faced with a new outcome, and one that is complex, most teams perform better by setting learning goals first, and only later, setting performance (SMART) goals.
 That is, give your team some time to do discovery work initially (e.g., figure out opportunities to increase engagement), before picking a specific performance metric to improve (e.g., increase page views by 10%).
 Without that initial discovery work, you'll struggle to know what performance metric is worth improving (e.g., is it page views or time on site or DAUs), and the team will struggle to know how to improve that metric, leading to worse outcomes all around.